 Working our way west to east, we began at LaTourell Falls, a 249-foot waterfall that plunges over a cliff into a rocky amphitheater of tall pillars of columnar basalt.
 While the falls isn’t the most impressive I’ve ever seen, the entire scene is dramatic with a slender column of water flowing over dark rock partially covered in bright green lichen.
 It’s a great place for kids (or adults who want to be kids) to play with a small pool of water at the base of the falls.

-If your goal is just to view the falls, then follow the short trail downhill from the parking lot.
-There’s also a 2.4-mile moderate trail called LaTourell Falls Loop that offers great views of both this and the Upper LaTourell Falls.
+If your goal is just to view these Pacific Northwest falls, then follow the short trail downhill from the parking lot.
+There’s also a 2.4-mile moderate trail called LaTourell Falls Loop that offers great views of both this and Upper LaTourell Falls.

 On the way back to the parking lot, be sure to notice the bridge over the creek, built around 1915.
 The Columbia Gorge Scenic Highway was an engineering feat for its time and is believed to have inspired some of the infrastructure efforts of the Work Projects Administration (WPA) after the Great Depression.